 British Graduate Shakespeare Conference

-The BritGrad 2021 Call For Papers is now closed.
+The BritGrad 2022 Call For Papers is now closed!

-BritGrad is an interdisciplinary conference which provides a friendly and stimulating academic forum in which graduate students can present their research, hear plenaries from world-renowned academics and interact with each other.
+BritGrad is an interdisciplinary conference which provides a friendly and stimulating academic forum in which graduate students can present their research, hear plenaries from world-renowned academics and network with each other.
 From 1999-2019, the conference took place in an active hub for early modern research: The Shakespeare Institute, part of the University of Birmingham, based in Shakespeare’s hometown of Stratford-upon-Avon.
-In 2020, BritGrad took place online in an equally as dynamic virtual space, which allowed the conference to include more participants than ever before.
+In 2020, BritGrad took place online in an equally dynamic virtual space, which allowed the conference to include more participants than ever before.
 This continued with the 2021 conference, which initiated a hybrid format offering three days of online panels and events, as well as two days in-person at the Shakespeare Institute.

 We are delighted to announce that this year’s BritGrad Conference will take the form of a fully hybrid conference, with three days of panels featuring both online and in-person presentations.
 These panels will celebrate the diverse range of scholarship, creativity and pedagogy that contributes to our understanding of early modern drama, performance, culture and more.
-Graduate students from across the world are welcomed to present on a wide range of topics including, but not limited to, theatre history, performance studies, textual studies, pedagogy, theatre technology, and early modern culture.
-Over the course of the week, we will also be offering a series of events involving plenary speakers who are world experts in these fields.
+Graduate students from around the world are welcome to present on a wide range of topics including, but not limited to, theatre history, performance studies, textual studies, pedagogy, theatre technology, and early modern culture.
+Over the course of the conference, we will also be offering a series of events involving plenary speakers who are world experts in these fields.
 We will be announcing our plenary speaker programme in the coming weeks.

 The BritGrad committee are dedicated to holding a truly international and diverse conference for students from a range of backgrounds and disciplines.
-Following the success of BritGrad’s 2020 virtual conference, we are determined to create a conference format that is flexible to these unpredictable times and ensures the safety of all delegates and attendees.
-With the continued monitoring of Covid health and safety guidelines, we aim to offer a fully hybrid format, with panels live-streamed from the Shakespeare Institute.
+Following the successes of BritGrad’s 2020 virtual conference and 2021 hybrid format, we are determined to continue to offer a conference that is flexible to these unpredictable times and ensures the safety of all delegates and attendees.
+With the continued monitoring of Covid-19 health and safety guidelines, we aim to offer a fully hybrid format, with panels live-streamed from the Shakespeare Institute.
 In the event that health and safety guidelines prevent in-person panels, we will resume a fully online format.

 For more information you can find us online here: